IrinaMax/Domestic-Violence-in-CA/README.md

-  The goal of this script is to get an overview of the accidents in partnership in California to study Domestic Violentce data set.
-That is how many accidents happened by year, how much with weapons and without weapons, and how this dinamic was chanes during 2005-2014 I have used the file dv_data_set_2005-2014.csv, which I found online and its open for working with and develop any researchand analysis.
+  The goal of this script is to get an overview of the incidents in partnership in California to study Domestic Violentce data set.
+That is how many incidents happened by year, how much with weapons and without weapons, and how this dynamic was changed during 2005-2014 I have used the file dv_data_set_2005-2014.csv, which I found online and its open for working with and develop any research and analysis.
 ![domesticviolenceca2015](https://cloud.githubusercontent.com/assets/16123495/20820260/c48f15da-b7ee-11e6-8211-2b50c4e3cfd9.png)

 Number of total calls in California during 2015-2014 was increase from  from 6595 to 8766.